xxyzz/myblog/_posts/2019-08-10-raspberrypi-connects-to-non-ascii-characters-wifi.md

 ## Or

 You can simply type the SSID to `/boot/wpa_supplicant.conf` inside the quotation marks, it works.
+I have tried this before but didn't notice it failed because the SD card was dead.

 ## Read more